chef/chef-web-docs/content/chef_install_script.md

 This script does the following:

-- detects the platform, version, and architecture of the machine on which the installer is being executed
+- Detects the platform, version, and architecture of the machine on which the installer is being executed.
-- fetches the appropriate package, for the requested product and version
+- Fetches the appropriate package, for the requested product and version.
-- validates the package content by comparing SHA-256 checksums
+- Validates the package content by comparing SHA-256 checksums.
-- installs the package
+- Installs the package.

 ## Install using the Commercial API